 5. Set up standard meeting times in advance

 By agreeing to meeting times in advance you can easily plan to be available for clients.
 With varied time zones and different schedules it can be tough to plan for changes in meeting times so setting up regular meeting times and sticking to them helps you make sure you have the time blocked out.

 This is very important for all client relationships but is key for international clients.
 Working across different time zones which makes this process even more difficult compared to your other clients.

 Be aware of how working with international clients may overflow into your personal time.
 Once the team has discussed the best times to have meetings or to call, you have nothing to worry about if you have set clear boundaries and expectations up front.

 Here are some rules you should set from the start:

-Set a clear expectation for response time on approval requests.
+- Set a clear expectations for response time on approval requests.

 Also remember that each country has their own public holidays or special days and their spelling might differ from yours.
 Therefore a best practice is to set up a calendar with when to do what and a style guide with content rules.
 Understand your client and their surroundings, this will help you think of the best next step for them.

-Working remotely and working with clients that are not in the same time zone can be the same as working with a client right next to you with the technology we have today.
+Technology has made remote working and access to clients so easy that clients in any part of the world can work with you as if you were both in the same room.
 Make use of the key learnings and best practices shown above and be sure to use the different technologies available to enhance communication and productivity.